-English

-ENG courses above the 100-level including one course at the 300 level and one course at the 400 level with no more than two 200-level literature surveys.
-Students may take ENG 230 as

-200 level course.
+English ENG courses above the 100-level including one course at the 300 level and one course at the 400 level with no more than two 200-level literature surveys.
+Students may take ENG 230 as an additional 200 level course.
 CLEP credit may not be applied to the minor.

-ENGLISHMAJ OR: DRAMATIC ARTS CONCENTRATION REQUIREMENTS
+ENGLISH: DRAMATIC ARTS CONCENTRATION REQUIREMENTS

-Curriculum

-B. Major Requir rements

-ENG 230 Introduction to English Studies

-ENG 305 Shakespeare: Early Plays

-or ENG 306 Shakespeare: Late Plays

-ENG 309 American Literature

-ENG 310 American Literature

-ENG 499 Senior Seminar Senior Seminar

-Twelve hours selected from:

-ENG 400 Medieval English Literature

-ENG 402 The Sixteenth Century

-ENG 406 The Seventeenth Century

-ENG 407 The Eighteenth Century

-ENG 410 Poetics

-or

-ENG 413 The Novel

-or

-ENG 420 The Epic

-ENG 425 The English Romantic Period

-ENG 426 Victorian Literature

-ENG 435 The Twentieth Century

-or ENG 436 The Townshirth Control

-ENG 455 ENG 455 The Twentieth Century Introduction to Linguistics

-Nine hours sel

-ENG 320 Classical Drama

-ENG 325 Modern Drama

-ENG 323 ENG 330 Film Studies

-ENG 330 ENG 420 The Epic (unless taken above)

-ENG 440 Special Topics in Dramatic Arts
+ENG 230 Introduction to English Studies ENG 305 Shakespeare: Early Plays or ENG 306 Shakespeare: Late Plays American Literature ENG 309 American Literature ENG 310 ENG 499 Senior Seminar Twelve hours selected from: Medieval English Literature ENG 400 ENG 402 The Sixteenth Century ENG 406 The Seventeenth Century ENG 407 The Eighteenth Century ENG 410 Poetics or ENG 413 The Novel or ENG 420 The Epic ENG 425 The English Romantic Period ENG 426 Victorian Literature ENG 435 The Twentieth Century $\mathbf{or}$ ENG 436 The Twentieth Century ENG 455 Introduction to Linguistics Nine hours selected from: Classical Drama ENG 320 Modern Drama ENG 325 ENG 330 Film Studies ENG 420 The Epic (unless taken above)

-om other approved 300- and 400- level courses chosen in consultation with an
+Three hours from other approved 300- and 400- level courses chosen in consultation with an advisor in the English Department

-English Department

-C. Bachelor of A arts Degree Requirements

-20 20 20 20 20 20 20 20 20 20 20 20 20 2